-For the evolutionary approach, the authors combine a set of grammar production rules into a chromosome representing a complete grammar, then apply crossover and mutation genetic operators that modify a population of chromosomes for the next generation.
+Crepinšek et al. propose a genetic approach to infer grammars for small DSLs using positive and negative samples [56].
+They combine a set of grammar production rules into a chromosome representing a complete grammar, then apply crossover and mutation genetic operators that modify a population of chromosomes for the next generation.
 They use a fitness function that reflects the goal of having the target grammar accept all positive samples and reject all negative samples.
 Since a single random mutation is more likely to produce a grammar that rejects both positive and negative samples, the authors found that testing a chromosome on only positive samples converges more quickly to the target grammar than testing it on negative samples.
 Therefore, they chose a fitness value proportional to the total length (in tokens) of the positive samples that can be parsed by a chromosome.
 Negative samples, used to control overgeneralization, are only included in the fitness value if all positive samples are successfully parsed.

-This genetic approach has been shown to accurately infer small DSLs [78], including one discussed by Javed et al. to validate UML class diagrams from use cases [41].
+This genetic approach has been shown to accurately infer small DSLs [56], including one discussed by Javed et al. to validate UML class diagrams from use cases [29].
 Javed et al. express UML class diagrams in a custom DSL and require a domain expert to provide positive and negative use cases written in that DSL.
 The system validates these use cases against the given UML diagrams and reports feedback to the user, who can use that feedback to change the UML diagrams to improve use case coverage.
 In this situation the computer is providing valuable context and information to the human user who is making the important generalization and specialization decisions for the grammar, but in theory UML diagrams can be synthesized entirely from the use case descriptions given a sufficiently powerful grammar inference engine.

-Javed et al. extend their genetic algorithm by learning from positive samples only by using beam search and Minimum Description Length (MDL) heuristics [53] in place of negative examples to control overgeneralization of the conjectured grammar [43].
+Javed et al. extend their genetic algorithm by learning from positive samples only by using beam search and Minimum Description Length (MDL) heuristics [40] in place of negative examples to control overgeneralization of the conjectured grammar [31].
 The idea here is to find the simplest grammar at each step and incrementally approach the target grammar.
 MDL is used as a measure of grammar simplicity, and beam search is used to more efficiently search the solution space of possible grammars.
 One disadvantage of this approach is it requires the positive samples to be presented in a particular order, from simplest to most complex, which allows the learning algorithm to encode the incremental differences from the samples into the target grammar.
-The authors' subsequent effort into a grammar inference tool for DSLs, called MAGIc, eliminates this need for an order-specific presentation of samples by updating the grammar based on the difference between successive (arbitrary) samples [61, 39].
+The authors' subsequent effort into a grammar inference tool for DSLs, called MAGIc, eliminates this need for an order-specific presentation of samples by updating the grammar based on the difference between successive (arbitrary) samples [46, 27].
 This frees the designer from worrying about the particular order to present their DSL samples to the learning algorithm.
-Hrnčič et al. demonstrate how MAGIc can be adapted to infer DSLs embedded in a general purpose language (GPL) given the GPL's grammar [38].
+Hrnčič et al. demonstrate how MAGIc can be adapted to infer DSLs embedded in a general purpose language (GPL) given the GPL's grammar [26].
 The GPL's grammar rules are included in the chromosome, but frozen so they cannot mutate.
 Learning, therefore, occurs strictly on the DSL syntax and the locations in the GPL grammar where the embedded DSL is allowed.